30203587/event-driven-programming-outcome/design/document.md

 # User Stories

+As a reviewer, I want to be able to view progress on a students meta skills.
+As a reviewer, I want to be able view details on a specific entry.
+As a student, I want to be able to dynamically edit a diary entry.
 As a student, I want to be able to edit current diary entries.
-As a student, I want to be able to dynamically edit a diary entry.
-As a reviewer, I want to be able to view progress on a students meta skills.

-# Functional Requirements
+# Requirements

 | ID   | Title                  | Description                                                          | Dependencies |
 | ---- | ---------------------- | -------------------------------------------------------------------- | ------------ |